branner-courses/rhodes_goerzen_foundations_py3k/ch_1.md

  * Example of a stack, each layer of which uses the tools of the next layer down:

-   * Top-level was an API.
+   * Top-level is an API.
    * URLs name documents that can be retrieved using HTTP.
    * HTTP supports document-oriented commands such as GET using raw TCP/IP sockets.
    * TCP/IP sockets know how only to send and receive byte strings.

- * Python offers very complete tools for multiple layers of this stack.
+ * Python offers very complete tools wrapping multiple layers of this stack.
- * Lower-level coding tends to be uglier and risks more errors.
+ * Explicitly lower-level coding tends to be uglier and risks more errors.
  * Higher-level protocols work by hiding lower-level layers.
 (Consider: does a higher-level library correctly hide errors at lower levels?)
  * Protocols lower than `socket` are: